Reservations are free and required.

 Interested users can submit a reservation request up to six months in advance by utilizing the online reservation request form.
 Prior to submitting your request:

-- Read the list of users to determine how your activity is appropriate for the educational preserve.
+- Read the list of uses to determine if your activity is appropriate for the educational preserve.

 - Check the calendar to verify that the dates you are requesting are not reserved.
 Please note that this calendar confirms if the educational preserve is in use—it does not guarantee availability.